|Lecturer (Twentieth-Century British History) in the Department of History|

 |Associate Member in the Centre for Humanities Engaging Science and Society (CHESS)|

-I am a historian of interwar Britain doing interdisciplinary research at the nexus between disability history, medicial history, and science and technology studies.
-I completed my PhD on the measurement of hearing loss in the British Telephone System at the University of Leeds in the Centre for History and Philosophy of Science.
-Following this, I took up a postdoctoral position at the University of Bristol, where I developed my research by exploring the historical measurement of respiratory disability as part of the Life of Breath project, a Wellcome funded project which was led jointly by Bristol and Durham.
+Coreen McGuire is a historian of interwar Britain doing interdisciplinary research at the nexus between disability history, medicial history, and science and technology studies.
+She completed her PhD on the measurement of hearing loss in the British Telephone System at the University of Leeds in the Centre for History and Philosophy of Science.
+Following this, she took up a postdoctoral position at the University of Bristol and developed research on the historical measurement of respiratory disability as part of the Life of Breath project, a Wellcome funded project which was led jointly by Bristol and Durham.

-- (2020).
-Measuring difference, numbering normal: Setting the standards for disability in the intewar period.
+- McGuire, Coreen (2020).
+Measuring difference, numbering normal: Setting the standards for disability in the interwar period.
+Manchester: Manchester University Press.